EvA: An Evidence-First Audio Understanding Paradigm for LALMs: Appendix

 \subsection{Access Statement}

-All training and evaluation data used in this work are collected from publicly available open-source datasets on the Internet.
+All training and evaluation data used in this work are collected from publicly available research datasets and open-source resources.
 We do not use private user recordings or non-public personal data.
+We cite the creators of external artifacts used in this work, including datasets, benchmarks, pretrained models, audio encoders, and evaluation tools.
+These artifacts are used for research, evaluation, and model-development purposes, following their intended use when specified by the original creators.
+EvA-Perception and released derivatives are intended for research and reproducibility contexts, and should respect the access conditions of the original artifacts.